 Business & Entrepreneurship BSc(Hons)

 Develop an entrepreneurial mindset and equip yourself with the skills you need to run successful businesses in the modern world.
-You’ll proactively build your business network and ideas while learning business theory and applying it to your own practice.
+Through this unique business degree, you’ll proactively build your network and ideas while learning theory and applying it to your own practice.

 |Course Duration||2 years / 3 years|